Trave: In Lübeck

 The Elbe–Lübeck Canal joins the Trave from the south shortly before the river reaches Lübeck.
 In medieval Lübeck the river was transformed according to the needs of shipping and the town's defense, making the Old Town into an island.
 South of the Lübeck Cathedral the channel forks in several directions, with the original channel known as the Town Trave.
 The Lübeck town moat branches off to the west, and the Canal Trave separates eastward from the Town Trave's course and runs in the former bed of the Wakenitz to the northeast side of the Old Town.
 The modern Wakenitz joins the Canal Trave from the east, and the three channels recombine at the north end of the Old Town island.

 Lower Trave

 North of Lübeck the seaports begin.
 Between the Old Town and Teerhof Island is Lübeck's commercial port.
-The Schwartau enters the river from the north here.
+The Schwartau enters the river from the north here, near Bad Schwartau.
 On the peninsula between the Schwartau and the Trave is the Slavic castle of Liubice.
 The river passes the Schellbruch nature preserve and flows around Herreninsel.
 Here the city of Travemünde sits on the western shore.
 The Trave widens into the Traveförde estuary between Herreninsel and the mouth in the Bay of Lübeck, including the Pötenitzer Wiek and the Dassower See (fed by the Stepenitz).
 The river then flows out between Travemünde and the Priwall Peninsula into the Baltic Sea.